isabelkhan/eda_summer25/0100- One Sample T-Test-Design.md

 In R, SAS, and Python the dataset, null hypothesis, whether it is a two-sided test or not, and the confidence level should be specified to ensure numeric agreement across all functions.

 # Known Incompatibilities
-- R & Python don't support useage of lognormal data, however t-tests generally assume normal distribution of data
+- R & Python don't support useage of lognormal data, however t-tests generally assume normal distribution of data so there is no need to test on lognormal data distributions
 - For NaNs (Non numbers):
     - SAS automatically excludes missing data
     - R defaults to `getOption("na.action")` where `na.action` is a globally defined variable that dictates how to handle missing values (which might be defined differently than omitting missing data)
-    - Python defaults `nan_policy` to `propagate`
+    - Python defaults `nan_policy` to `propagate` where corresponding entry of output will be a `NaN`
 - Inputs:
     - R takes vectors as an input
     - SAS expects datasets or variables specified in PROC